toto-a/toto-a.github.io/_posts/2024-03-20-Introduction-to-Diffusion.md

-In my first blog post, I will try to explain all the concepts regarding diffusion, vae and ae.
-I will assume that you are a little familiar with ae and vae because I won't go into a lot of details about them.
+In my first blog post, I will cover the key concepts of diffusion, VAE, and AE.
+I'll assume you have some basic knowledge of AE and VAE, so I won't go into too much details into those topics.
 ### What are AE (Auto Encoders)

 Given an input $$x\in \mathbb{R}^D$$, the encoder $$D_{\theta}$$ will be used to generate an a latent variable z, to be passed to the decoder $$E_{\phi}$$, as shown in the image below  :